3 Bone-Rejuvenating Delicious Smoothies (They All Share A Surprising Natural Anti-Depressant)

 Smoothies Are An Easy Way To Get Lots Of Foundation Foods

 As you can see in the above recipes, it’s really easy to incorporate Foundation Foods in your diet when you use them in smoothies.
-For this reason, you’ll find many smoothie recipes in the Recipe Sampler, a free bonus that comes with the Osteoporosis Reversal Program.
+For this reason, you’ll find many smoothie recipes in the 90+ Bone-Healthy Recipes, a free bonus that comes with the Osteoporosis Reversal Program.

 But Savers have been asking for a recipe book based on bone-rejuvenating Foundation Foods that include a variety of flavorful, easy-to-prepare dishes from snacks to entrées.
 I listened, and that’s why I created Bone Appétit, the perfect companion to the Program.